-Malaria is a blood disease, transmitted to humans by the bite of an infected mosquito called Anopheles.
-The Anopheles mosquito is a mosquito genus that has about 460 different species.
-100 of these 460 species can transmit malaria to humans, but only 30-40 species frequently transmit the plasmodium parasites that cause malaria.
-If diagnosed in time and treated with the right medication, malaria can be completely cured.
-In addition, there are now several medicines that can be used as malaria prophylaxis and can successfully prevent malaria.
+Malaria is a blood disease, transmitted to humans through the bite of an infected mosquito, called Anopheles.
+The Anopheles is a mosquito genus that has about 460 different species.
+Around 100 out of 460 species can transmit malaria to humans, but only 30 to 40 species frequently transmit the plasmodium parasites that cause malaria.
+When diagnosed in time and treated with the right medication, malaria can be completely cured.
+In addition, there are now several medicines that can be used to prevent it, such as malaria prophylaxis.

 Types of Malaria